 The imposition of capital controls has led economists to warn that a second-class “Cyprus euro” could emerge, with funds trapped on the island worth less than euros that can be freely spent abroad.

 Reflecting fears of a spillover, ratings agency Moody’s said it kept euro zone strugglers Ireland and Portugal on negative outlook, citing the Cyprus bailout as an extra risk.

 The European Commission said the capital controls were legal and justified under EU law provided they were strictly temporary and proportionate.
 The EU executive said it would monitor “the need to extend the validity of or revise the measures”.

 The bailout, agreed in Brussels on Monday, looks set to push Cyprus deeper into an economic slump, shrink the banking sector and cost thousands of jobs.

 Cyprus Popular Bank, the country’s second biggest, will be closed and its guaranteed deposits of up to 100,000 euros transferred to the largest bank, Bank of Cyprus.

 Deposits of more than 100,000 euros at both banks, too big to enjoy a state guarantee, will be frozen, and some of those funds will be exchanged for shares issued by the banks to recapitalise them.

-The big depositors will lose money, but the authorities say deposits up to 100,000 euros will be protected, a reversal from an earlier plan that would have hit small depositors as well but was vetoed by Cyprus’s parliament last week.
+While big depositors will lose money, the authorities say deposits up to 100,000 euros will be protected.